genevalab/c4L_phylogenetics/README.md

 primates.nex.run2.t
 ```

 These files contain the results of all logged generations of your MCMC run.
 To assess convergence, we need to examine the .p files.
-So using SSH or [OnDemand](ondemand.hpc.rutgers.edu), download these files to your local machine.
+So using SSH or [OnDemand](ondemand.hpc.rutgers.edu), download ```primates.nex.run1.p``` and ```primates.nex.run2.p``` to your local machine.
 Once everyone has reached this point we will proceed interactively.

 ## Creating a post-burnin consensus tree